-“I can’t believe I’m going to be 30!”
+“I can't believe I'm going to be 30!”
 I told my Dad at the beginning of the year.
-I said the same thing when I turned 20, so I knew he would reassure me that 30 actually wasn’t that old.
+As I had said the same thing when I turned 20, I knew he would reassure me that 30 actually wasn't that old.

 “Nope, 30's old,” he said.